Gonorrhoea cases soar 25 pct in England as superbugs take hold

 A strain of gonorrhoea that was resistant to all recommended antibiotics was found in Japan in 2008, scientists said in 2011.
 They warned then it could transform a once easily treatable infection into a global health threat.

-Last year the World Health Organization said cases of drug-resistant gonorrhoea had spread across the world.
+Last year the World Health Organisation said cases of drug-resistant gonorrhoea had spread across the world.

 Gonorrhoea is a bacterial STI which, if left untreated, can lead to pelvic inflammatory disease, ectopic pregnancy, stillbirths and infertility in both men and women.